 - Polish the overall look and feel.
 Aside from the wording, you also want the physical look of your text to be inviting.
 Stick to two fonts in a standard text editor, like Microsoft Word.
 The fonts you use should be common sans-serif fonts, such as Arial, Tahoma or Verdana, 10 to 12 points.

 - Don’t use long complicated sentences.
 Short sentences are the best because they read faster and comprehension is higher in all audiences.

 - Avoid buzzwords, jargon and acronyms.
 You may know that NIH means “not invented here” and KISS stands for “keep it simple, stupid,” but don’t assume anybody else does.

 - Simple straightforward language.
-Stick with the simpler words and phrases, like “use” instead of “utilize” and “then” instead of “at that point in time.”
+Stick with simpler words and phrases, like “use” instead of “utilize” and “then” instead of “at that point in time.”

 - Bullet points are good.
 They help organize and prioritize multiple elements of a concept or plan.
 But avoid cryptic bullet points.
 Flesh them out with brief explanations where explanations are needed.
 Unexplained bullet points usually result in questions.

 - Don’t overwhelm the plan with too many graphics and flashy colors.
 Pictures and diagrams can effectively illustrate a point, but too many come across as clutter.

 - Use page breaks to separate sections.
-Also to separate charts from text and to highlight tables.
+Also to separate charts from the text and to highlight tables.
 When in doubt, go to the next page.
 Nobody worries about having to turn to the next page.

 - Use white space liberally, spell-checker, and proofread.
 Include one-inch margins all around.
 Always use your spell-checker.
 Then proofread your text carefully to be sure you’re not using a properly spelled incorrect word.